Mission Davidson: Journey

 The Mission had a long way on foot and horseback over the mountainous terrain of central Bosnia, often intersected with river valleys with limited crossings, strongly guarded by enemy troops.
 They paused in the village of Maslovare, where they learnt about Italian capitulation, which enabled the partisan movement to expand their territory and strengthen their fighting capability.
-Their first major challenge was to cross river Bosna and the key road and railway lines that run alongside it whilst under aerial reconnaissance.
-After just missing an armoured train the column reached the river at a spot where it was divided into branches by shingle spits.
-Mainly on foot and holding onto each other the troops crossed the deep river in a single file and reached the eastern bank.
+Their first major challenge was to cross the river Bosna and the key road and railway lines that run alongside it, whilst under aerial reconnaissance.
+After just missing an armoured train, the column reached the river at a spot where it was divided into branches by shingle spits.
+Mainly on foot and holding onto each other, the troops crossed the deep river in a single file and reached the eastern bank.
 From there, they continued onto Gradačac, and Srebrenik before reaching Tuzla.
 The long journey gave Davidson an opportunity to understand the origins and motivation of the Partisan movement, local attitudes and customs as well as the poverty, illiteracy and communal tensions.
-By now, he had met many senior Partisan commanders including Todor Vujasinović Toša, Vladimir Popović and Sulejman Filipović as well as Canadian miners George Diklić and Stevan Serdar who arrived in April 1943 as part of the Operation Hoathley 1.
+By now, he had met many senior Partisan commanders including Todor Vujasinović Toša, Vladimir Popović and Sulejman Filipović as well as Canadian miners George Diklić and Stevan Serdar who arrived in April 1943 as part of Operation Hoathley 1.